DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPagination/1 Configuration/itemCount.md

 Specifies the total number of items.

 ---
 `itemCount` is the main configuration setting of the component.
-Specify the total number of items to ensure that the Pagination component functions properly.
+Specify the total number of items to ensure the Pagination component functions properly.